greta-dev/greta/tests/testthat/_snaps/misc.md

       model(bernoulli(0.5))
     Error <simpleError>
-      model contains a discrete random variable that doesn't have a fixed value, so cannot be sampled from
+      model contains a discrete random variable that doesn't have a fixed value, so inference cannot be carried out

 ---